Field of view: Machine vision

 In machine vision the lens focal length and image sensor size sets up the fixed relationship between the field of view and the working distance.
 Field of view is the area of the inspection captured on the camera’s imager.
 The size of the field of view and the size of the camera’s imager directly affect the image resolution (one determining factor in accuracy).
 Working distance is the distance between the back of the lens and the target object.

 Tomography

 In tomography, the field of view is the area of each tomogram.
 In for example computed tomography, a volume of voxels can be created from such tomograms by merging multiple slices along the scan range.

 Remote sensing

 In remote sensing, the solid angle through which a detector element (a pixel sensor) is sensitive to electromagnetic radiation at any one time, is called instantaneous field of view or IFOV.
 A measure of the spatial resolution of a remote sensing imaging system, it is often expressed as dimensions of visible ground area, for some known sensor altitude.
-Single pixel IFOV is closely related to concept of resolved pixel size, ground resolved distance, ground sample distance and modulation transfer function.
+Single pixel IFOV is closely related to concept of ground resolved distance, ground sample distance, modulation transfer function, and resolved pixel size.